audreyazura/HitoriDenshi_deprecated/README.md

 - quantum dots (to be added)
 - more to come

 As of now, only the CIGS is implemented and the material choice at the top has no consequence on the simulation.
+Similarly, the checkboxes at the top do not affect any parameters.

 # Input files